mozilla/fxa/features/FxA-108-update-deps/README.md

 * Update to latest major versions of core server dependencies.
 * Production stack running with node 4.
 Migrated from node 0.10.
-* Being able to receive notifications latest security alerts within a day of a reported issue for all FxA node.js-based repositories.
+* Being able to receive notifications of latest security alerts within a day of a reported issue for all FxA node.js-based repositories.

 ## Hypothesis

 For problems [3] and [4]:

-We believe that building a nightly reporter based on a CI service for FxA developers will help react to NSP alerts and dependency changes in a more efficient manner.
+We believe that building a nightly reporter based on a CI service for all FxA node.js repositories will help us stay informed about security alerts.

-We will know this is true when we see a more effective response to security alerts.
+We will know this is true when we see better notifications from this NSP CI service.

 ****